equinor/eit-robotic-avatar/README.md

-# eit-robotic-avatar
+# EIT Robotic Avatar
 Move humans into robots.

+## Archived
+The development of robotics avatars have move to a new repository: https://github.com/equinor/eit-robotic-avatar-two .

 ## License and contribution
 This project is licensed under the MIT License se [LICENSE](./LICENSE) file.